-When smoothies contributing to the fluid milk component are served, it is critical that food service staff continue to offer a variety of fluid milk choices and monitor milk consumption to ensure that the service of smoothies does not compromise student consumption of milk.
-It is also important to recognize that the addition of yogurt to a smoothie does not serve as a substitution for fluid milk, which must continue to be offered separately to meet the milk component requirement.
+When smoothies contributing to the fluid milk component are served in the National School Lunch Program and School Breakfast Program, it is critical that food service staff continue to offer a variety of fluid milk choices and monitor milk consumption to ensure that the service of smoothies does not compromise student consumption of milk.
+It is also important to recognize that the addition of yogurt to a smoothie does not serve as a substitution for fluid milk, which must continue to be offered separately to meet the milk component requirement in all CNP.

-Crediting of Specific Vegetables
+Crediting of Fruits and Specific Vegetables

 Smoothies containing vegetables have become more popular, and some program operators wish to provide this option to contribute toward the meal pattern requirements.
-Currently, 100% fruit or vegetable juice, and 100% fruit and vegetable juice blends count toward the meal pattern requirements.
-In order to be consistent with meal pattern requirements, FNS is amending its policy to permit the crediting of vegetables contained in smoothies from any vegetable subgroup in the following forms: fresh, frozen, or canned vegetables, 100% vegetable juice, and 100% vegetable and fruit juice blends.
-Pureed vegetables and fruits, when served in a smoothie, credit as juice, and as such are subject to the limitations regarding juice service (i.e. not more than 50 percent of the weekly fruit or vegetable offerings in school meals, or not more than 50 percent of the daily offerings in the Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP).
+Currently, 100-percent fruit or vegetable juice, and 100-percent fruit and vegetable juice blends count toward the meal pattern requirements.
+In order to be consistent with meal pattern requirements, FNS is amending its policy to permit the crediting of vegetables contained in smoothies from any vegetable subgroup in the following forms: fresh, frozen, or canned vegetables, 100-percent vegetable juice, and 100-percent vegetable and fruit juice blends.
+Pureed vegetables and fruits, (fresh, frozen, or canned), when served in a smoothie, credit as juice, and as such are subject to the limitations regarding juice service.
+For example, not more than 50 percent of the weekly fruit or vegetable offerings in school meals, or not more than 50 percent of the fruit or vegetable offerings at lunch and supper in CACFP and SFSP, and may not be served when milk is served as the only other component at snack in CACFP and SFSP.
 Vegetables from the dry beans and peas subgroup may credit toward the vegetable meal pattern requirement as juice when served in a smoothie.
-This policy on the crediting of vegetables in smoothies applies in the breakfast and lunch meals, including afterschool snacks.
+This policy on the crediting of vegetables in smoothies applies in all CNP meals and snacks.